-“I would say food is very useful product.”
+“I would say food is a very useful product.”

 “How do you get to that conclusion?”
 The seller laughed.

-“Because, if you don’t have what you need you die, if don’t have what is useful, you can’t live.”
+“Because if you don’t have what you need, you die; if you don’t have what is useful, you can’t live.”

-Heas started to search with a new vigour, moving everything around the cart he searched.
+Heas started to search with new vigor, moving everything around the cart he searched.
 The seller was stood back with his eyes open wide, he muttered under his breath.

 “You have to pay if you want my words.”